beecars/pan-tilt-track/README.md

 A prototype multi-camera target tracking platform with pan/tilt control.
 A fixed position wide-angle camera acquires a target (or multiple candidates), then a telephoto camera on a pan/tilt bracket tracks it.
-An initial calibration step coarsely maps the wide-angle camera's pixel coordinates to pan/tilt servo positions, enabling target handoff to the telephoto camera.
+An initial calibration step loosely maps the wide-angle camera's pixel coordinates to pan/tilt servo positions, enabling target handoff to the telephoto camera.

-Intended features to be implemented: (1) Target ID/ReID.
-(2) Fine calibration for depth estimation.
-(3) World-coordinate tracking.
-(3) World-coordinate tracking.
+Intended features not yet implemented:
+1. Target ID/ReID.

+## Enclosure Design

-The protoype construction is shown below.
-Most parts are 3D printed, with the exception of **`DYNAMIXEL H101`** and **`S102`** servo brackets.
+Most parts are 3D printed, with the exception of **`DYNAMIXEL H101`** and **`S102`** servo brackets and various assembly hardware (M2 and M3 screws, nuts, spacers, heat-set inserts, etc.).
 The model files can be found in `assets/`.
 Construction details are not included in this repository, but the short video below shows the basic assembly and mechanical operation.

 <p align="center">
   <img src="assets/hardware_diagram.webp" alt="Hardware walkthrough" width="480">
 </p>

-## Hardware
+## Electronics & Hardware

 ### Compute